 This year has thrown up new challenges for businesses all over the world, for CPG companies being supported by in house field teams, time spent in-store is becoming more challenging.
-Shoppers changed their habits during the early months of covid-19, shifting to online along with double-digit growth in the shopping basket value.
-As we move towards the end of 2020, the latest information coming from Nielsen is that shopping trends have continued into the back half of the year.
-With range reductions and more focus on core products, keeping products in stock and on the shelf is more important than ever.
+Shoppers changed their habits during the early m2020 has thrown up new challenges for businesses all over the world, for CPG companies being supported by in-house field teams, time spent in-store is becoming more challenging.
+Shoppers changed their habits during the early months of COVID-19, shifting to online along with double-digit growth in the shopping basket value.
+Information coming from Nielsen at the end of 2020 indicated that shopping trends have continued into the back half of the year.
+With range reductions and more focus on core products, keeping products in stock and on the shelf is more important than ever, which is why more companies should be relying on predictive analytics.

 Total Till sales increased +6.9% in the 4 weeks to 31/10/2020 as consumers prepared for another month in lockdown.
 Online continues to grow fast, sales +87% but Convenience store growth slowed to +5.2% as larger stores gained momentum in the last week of October.
 Shoppers spent 17.70 per basket on FMCG, 20% more than last year, with store visits still down -12%.
 Assuming restrictions are relaxed in December, pent up demand will quickly translate into extra purchasing across all channels for the festive season. *